makeabilitylab/physcomp/arduino/debouncing.md

 **Video**.
 A slow-motion video of a switch mechanically bouncing off its contacts.
 Buttons are mechanical devices.
 When a button is pressed or a contact switch moved, it creates a rapid oscillation of open- and closed-circuits before settling to its final state.
 In comparison to computation, mechanical motion is slow.
 Microcontrollers—even old, slow ones like the ATmega328—work so fast that they will read these rapid oscillations as `HIGH` and `LOW` input state changes.
 Video from Episode 37 ["Contact and Bounce"](https://youtu.be/jI-rC2FCKo4) of [The Current Source](https://www.youtube.com/channel/UCw0U6DtO0PHb3l37eKEAdSg) YouTube channel.
 {: .fs-1 }

 When you press a button or slide a switch, you are interacting with an electro-mechanical device.
 There is a **physical** mechanism moving to close a connection.
 When a switch/button first hits its contact point, it does not immediately stick.
-Instead, it rapidly "bounces" back and forth before eventually settling into a steady state.
+Instead, it rapidly "bounces" back and forth before eventually settling into a steady state (see animation above).
 This "bouncing" action only takes a few milliseconds (rarely more) but can cause problems if you naively assume that every contact is a new button press.

+### Contact bounce signal on an oscilloscope

-Indeed, if you look at a button signal with an oscilloscope, you can see the "bouncing" action—the voltage rapidly fluctuates between `LOW` (0V) and `HIGH` (5V) before finally settling into its steady state of `HIGH`.
+Indeed, if you look at a switch signal with an oscilloscope, you can see the "bouncing" action—the voltage rapidly fluctuates between `LOW` (0V) and `HIGH` (5V) before finally settling into its steady state of `HIGH`.
 If you counted each of these fluctuations as a button press, you would have very erroneous input!

-![Bouncing action of a tactile button on an oscilloscope](assets/images/SwitchBounce_Oscilliscope_Ladyada.jpg) **Figure.** Image from [ladyada.net](https://www.ladyada.net/learn/arduino/lesson5.html) {: .fs-1 }
+![Bouncing action of a tactile button on an oscilloscope](assets/images/SwitchBounce_Oscilliscope_Ladyada.jpg) {: .mx-auto .align-center }

-So, what can you do?
-The solution is to "debounce" your switches, which can be done via software or [pure hardware solutions](#pure-hardware-solutions), which we'll address below.
+**Figure.** Image from [ladyada.net](https://www.ladyada.net/learn/arduino/lesson5.html) {: .fs-1 }

-## Do switches bounce both when closing and opening?
+### Do switches bounce both when closing and opening?

 Yes!
 Take a look at the bouncing graphs below from an oscilloscope reading of both a switch activation (open to close) and deactivation (close to open).
+Depending on the switch type, the bouncing action may be more extreme for either action.

 ![](assets/images/ContactBounce_ActivationAndDeactivation_FromCurrentSource.png)
 **Figure.** Switches can bounce during both closing and opening operations.
 Image derived from [The Current Source](https://youtu.be/jI-rC2FCKo4).
 {: .fs-1 }

-## How long do switches bounce?
+### How long do switches bounce?

 So, how long do buttons bounce for?
-The answer: it varies significantly depending on the switch type.
+The answer: it varies depending on the switch type.

 Thankfully, we have [Jack Ganssle](http://www.ganssle.com/), an expert in embedded systems, to help answer this question.
 He painstakingly tested nearly twenty different switches ranging from cheap joystick and old mouse buttons to toggle and slide switches (see figure below).
-For each switch, he hooked up their signals to an oscilloscope, individually pressed them 300 times, and logged the min and max amount of bouncing for both *closing* and *opening* activations.
+For each switch, he hooked up their contact signals to an oscilloscope, individually pressed them 300 times, and logged the min and max amount of bouncing for both *closing* and *opening* activations.
 The results of his research are documented [here](https://my.eng.utah.edu/~cs5780/debouncing.pdf).

 ![](assets/images/Ganssle_SwitchesTested.png)
 **Figure.** Switches tested by Jack Ganssle in his "switch bouncing" experiences ([source](https://my.eng.utah.edu/~cs5780/debouncing.pdf)).